XingjieShi/VIMCO/README.md

 **vimco** package proves a Bayesian variable selection method for GWAS data with multiple traits.
 Unlike in BVSR where each trait is analyzed seperately, **vimco** performs a joint analysis for the multiple traits, while accounting for correlation among the multiple traits.

 ## Installation
 To install the development version of **vimco**, it's easiest to use the 'devtools' package.
-Note that REMI depends on the 'Rcpp' package, which also requires appropriate setting of Rtools and Xcode for Windows and Mac OS/X, respectively.
+Note that **vimco** depends on the 'Rcpp' package, which also requires appropriate setting of Rtools and Xcode for Windows and Mac OS/X, respectively.

 ```{r, fig.show='hold', eval=FALSE}
 library(devtools)